 By committing to a daily journal, you’re dedicating time to yourself each day, allowing space for thinking and reflection, and encouraging mindful behaviors.

 Of course there are tons of journals on the market to benefit your mental health, with some starting at just $5.

 However to start journaling you don’t need to buy a dedicated book.
 You can pick up any notebook you have lying around to get started.

 You can then use our journal prompts for gratitude, or choose a topic or interest to help inspire your writing.

 19: No Physical Exertion

-If you’re restricted because of pain or physical limitations, you can still enjoy the many health benefits of regular journaling.
+If you’re restricted because of pain or physical limitations, you can still enjoy the many powerful health benefits of regular journaling.

 20: Inspires Creativity